 Answer: What makes you think they’ll ever win tomorrow’s game?

 [Advertisement] More and more people are buying sports utility vehicles.
-Isn’t it time you bought one, too?
-[You use the fallacy if you buy the vehicle solely because of this advertisement.]
+It is time you bought one, too.

 Begging the Question